rudicarrilloypr/my-air-quality-app/README.md

 # 📖  Air Purity App <a name="about-project"></a>

-**Air Purity Mx** mobile web application to check aprovides Mexico's current air pollution data.
+**Air Purity Mx** mobile web application to check aprovides Mexico's current air pollution data and beautiful iconic Mexico places coming from AirWeather and Unsplash API.

 ## 🛠 Built With <a name="built-with"></a>
 - React APP